1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/02.analysis/README.md

 1. **Preconditions**: The Admin is logged in and has access to the backoffice management functionality.
 2. **Select Option**: The Admin chooses to register a new type of operation.
-3. **Enter Operation Type Details**: The Admin enters the operation name, estimated duration (for each phase - anaesthesia/preparation, surgery and cleaning), and required staff (by specializations).
+3. **Enter Operation Type Details**: The Admin enters the operation name, specialization, estimated duration for each phase (anaesthesia/preparation, surgery and cleaning) and list of required staff (role, specialization and quantity).
 4. **Validate Operation Name**: The system checks if the operation name is unique.
 5. **Save Operation Type**: The system saves the new operation type in the database and assigns it an unique ID.
 6. **Log Creation**: The system logs the creation of the new operation type.